-- 1. UULevels of Protection.
+- 1. Levels of Protection.
 It is my belief that the level of protection with regard to the SIPC Fund should be increased from \$500 thousand to \$1 million.
 It is clear that in today's society, Americans are heavily invested in the markets and that a large portion of their retirement savings consist of securities investments in addition to savings in banks.
 Further, the \$1 million level of protection would match SIPC's Canadian counterpart, the Canadian Investor Protection Fund (CIPF), which is currently at the \$1 million (CAN).
 Secondly, I believe that the levels of protection should be indexed to inflation.
 Part of the public's concern with SIPC is the lack of adjustments over the years to the levels of protection, and indexing to inflation would allow some measure of increased protection going forward. - 2.
 Fictitious Securities.
 A major issue is the treatment of claims based on a securities position which never actually existed.
-The Task Force is aware of the conflicts between decisions from the Second and Sixth Circuit Courts of Appeals in this area.
-I believe that the problem which stems from SIPA's distinction between cash and securities (currently \$250,000.00 cash limit) could be eliminated by ending the disparate protection between claims for cash and claims for securities.
-For example, a person selling their securities portfolio and receiving a check in excess of the maximum SIPC advance for cash claim where the brokerage firm failed before the check was cashed, would be limited to the cash limitation.
-Therefore the current law may, in some cases, result in unintended and inequitable results.
-I would also note that the Canadian Investor Protection Fund (CIPF) eliminated a distinction between claims for cash and claims for securities in 1998.
-In a discussion with SIPC staff, it appears that a change in favor of eliminating the cash vs. securities distinction would not alter the risk models used by SIPC.
+The Task Force is aware of the conflicts between decisions from the Second1 and Sixth Circuit Courts of Appeals2 in this area.
+I believe that the problem which stems from SIPA's distinction between cash and securities (currently \$250,000.00 cash limit) could be eliminated by ending the disparate protection between claims for cash and claims for securities.3 For example, a person selling their securities portfolio and receiving a check in excess of the maximum SIPC advance for cash claim where the brokerage firm failed before the

-&lt;sup>1 In Re: New Times Securities Services, Inc., 371 F.3rd 68 (2nd Cir.
+1 In Re: New Times Securities Services, Inc., 371 F.3rd 68 (2nd Cir.
 2004)